Departamento-de-Engenharia-Informatica/lei-24-s2-1dm-g132/docs/sprintB/global-artifacts/01.requirements-engineering/supplementary-specification.md

 - The unit tests should be implemented using the JUnit 5 framework.
 - The JaCoCo plugin should be used to generate the coverage report.
 - All the images/figures produced during the software development process should be recorded in SVG format.
+- The class structure must be designed to allow easy maintenance and the addition of new features, following the best OO practices.
+- The development team must implement unit tests for all methods, except for methods that implement Input/Output operations.

 ### Interface Constraints